On This Page

 "src": "course/en/assets/2f99aba0a3b2a49027c25e6e25713a164dbbdd1d.jpg"

-• Some assets may contain language-specific content.
+Make these path modifications and test them before deleting the redundant asset folders and their contents. - Some assets may contain language-specific content.
 This commonly occurs in audio narration.
 It is likely to happen in images of charts and tables.
 Arguments can be made for retaining language-specific assets within the associated language course and for housing all assets, regardless of content, in a single location.
 Each approach comes with drawbacks.
 Your team will need to weigh the pros and cons.